Levothyroxine and Iron: Can You Take Them Together?

 • Depressed mood

-Another problem is confusion.
-A person may think their levothyroxine “stopped working,” when the real issue is timing.
-This can lead to unnecessary dose increases.
-Then, if the iron is later separated or stopped, the higher levothyroxine dose may become too much.
+There is also a subtler problem: confusion.
+A person may think their levothyroxine “stopped working” when the real issue is timing.
+That can prompt an unnecessary dose increase — and if the iron is later separated or stopped, the higher dose may then become too much.

 What should you do?

-• Take levothyroxine first thing in the morning with water, on an empty stomach, then wait to take iron until lunch or dinner.
+• Take levothyroxine first thing in the morning with plain water, on an empty stomach.

-• Or take levothyroxine at bedtime, as long as it is several hours after your last meal and after any iron-containing product.
+• Alternatively, take levothyroxine at bedtime, several hours after your last meal and any iron-containing product.

-• Take levothyroxine with plain water, not coffee, milk, or juice.
+• Take levothyroxine with water only, not coffee, milk, or juice, and keep the time of day consistent.

-• If you start or stop iron, ask your clinician whether you need repeat TSH testing in about 6 to 8 weeks.
+• If you start or stop iron, ask your clinician whether you need repeat TSH testing in a couple of months.

-• Do not change your levothyroxine dose on your own.
+• Do not adjust your levothyroxine dose yourself — let follow-up labs and your clinician guide any change.

 Which specific products are affected?